Do you want to come back to this page quickly, remember this: http://IndyUrbanGarden.org

 Lead Testing in Marion County

 Free soil testing for lead is available from: Safe Urban Gardening Initiative, c/o Dr. Gabriel Filippelli, Department of Earth Sciences, IUPUI, 723 W. Michigan Street, Indianapolis, IN 46202.
-Consult the Garden Safe Garden Well publication (see Related Files at bottom of page) for information on collecting a sample.
+Consult the Safe Urban Gardening Initiative: Lead Testing with Map and the Garden Safe Garden Well publication (see Related Files at bottom of page) for information on collecting a sample.

-Residents of Marion County can also obtain soil testing for lead by contacting the Marion County Health Department (317-221-2155).
+Residents of Marion County can also obtain soil testing for lead by contacting the Marion County Health Department (317-221-2155) for a fee.